Nachiketa: Katha Upanishad

-Vājashravasa, desiring a gift from the gods, started an offering to donate all his possession.
-But Nachiketa, his son, noticed that Vajashravasa was donating only the cows that were old, barren, blind, or lame; not such as might buy the worshipper a place in heaven.
-Nachiketa, wanting the best for his father's rite, asked: "I too am yours, to which God will you offer me?".
-After being pestered thus, Vājashravasa answered in a fit of anger, "I give you unto Yamaraja Himself!"
+Vājashravas, desiring a gift from the gods, started an offering to donate all his possession.
+But Nachiketa, his son, noticed that Vājashravas was donating only the cows that were old, barren, blind, or lame; not such as might buy the worshipper a place in heaven.
+Nachiketas, wanting the best for his father's rite, asked: "I too am yours, to which God will you offer me?"
+After being pestered thus, Vājashravas answered in a fit of anger, "I give you unto Yamaraja (god of death) Himself!"

-Despite his father's repentance at his outburst, Nachiketa regarded his father's words to have a divine meaning, and consoling him, went to Yamaraja's home.
+Despite his father's repentance for his outburst, Nachiketas regarded his father's words as having a divine meaning, and, consoling him, went to Yamaraja's home.
 Yama was out, and so he waited for three days without any food or water.
 When Yama returned, he was sorry to see that a Brahmin guest had been waiting so long without food and water.
-To compensate for his mistake, Yama told Nachiketa, "You have waited in my house for three days without hospitality, therefore ask three boons from me".
+To compensate for his mistake, Yama told Nachiketas, "You have waited in my house for three days without hospitality, therefore ask three boons from me".
 Nachiketa first asked for peace for his father and himself, when he returned to his father.
 Yama agreed.
-Next, Nachiketa wished to learn the sacred fire sacrifice, which Yama elaborated.
-For his third boon, Nachiketa wanted to learn the mystery of what comes after the death of the body.
+Next, Nachiketas wished to learn the sacred fire sacrifice, which Yama elaborated.
+For his third boon, Nachiketas wanted to learn the mystery of what comes after the death of the body.

 Yama was reluctant on this question.
 He said that this had been a mystery even to the gods.
-He urged Nachiketa to ask for some other boon, and offered him longevity, progeny, wealth, rulership of a planet of his choice, and all the apsaras of his choice instead.
-But Nachiketa replied that material things are ephemeral, and would not confer immortality.
+He urged Nachiketas to ask for some other boon, and offered him longevity, progeny, wealth, rulership of a planet of his choice, and all the apsaras of his choice instead.
+But Nachiketas replied that material things are ephemeral, and would not confer immortality.
 So, no other boon would do.
 Yama was secretly pleased with this disciple, and elaborated on the nature of the true Self, which persists beyond the death of the body.
 He revealed the knowledge that one's Self is inseparable from Brahman, the supreme spirit, the vital force in the universe.
 Yama's explanation is a succinct explication of Hindu metaphysics, and focuses on the following points: